-Interfaith offers emergency rental or mortgage assistance, as well as motel vouchers to prevent imminent homelessness.
+Interfaith’s Homeless Prevention program offers emergency rental or mortgage assistance to prevent imminent homelessness.

-Interfaith's Haven House Shelter provides emergency housing for up to 49 homeless men and women each night.
-Based in Escondido, Haven House focuses on providing services to those who are either already working, or are on-track to gain employment.
+Interfaith's Haven House Year-Round Shelter provides emergency housing for up to 49 homeless men and women each night.

 Lisa came to Interfaith in need of a place to recover after she found herself in the hospital with a broken hip, a result of her alcohol addiction.
 After her recovery, Lisa transitioned into Interfaith's Behavioral Health & Recovery Program, where she lived for a year and began practicing something that surprised her: art therapy.
 Today, Lisa is sober, lives in her own home in Encinitas and volunteers with Interfaith, teaching arts & crafts to veterans currently enrolled in the Recuperative Care Program.
 "Interfaith saved my life, no doubt about it.
 I wouldn't have lasted long on the streets; they gave me a home and my sobriety."